Phil Collins: Charity work

 Collins has performed at the Secret Policeman's Ball, a benefit show co-founded by Monty Python member John Cleese on behalf of Amnesty International.
 He made his first appearance at the 1981 show held in London's Theatre Royal, Drury Lane, and he subsequently became an activist.
-Collins was appointed a Lieutenant of the Royal Victorian Order (LVO) in the 1994 Birthday Honours, in recognition of his work on behalf of The Prince's Trust, a leading UK youth charity founded by King Charles III (then-Prince of Wales) which provides training, personal development, business start up support, mentoring, and advice.
-Since appearing at the first Prince's Trust's rock concert in 1982 which included a performance as part of singer Kate Bush's backing band, Collins has played at the event numerous times since, most recently at the Royal Albert Hall in 2010.
+Collins was appointed a Lieutenant of the Royal Victorian Order (LVO) in the 1994 Birthday Honours, in recognition of his work on behalf of the Prince's Trust, a leading UK youth charity founded by King Charles III (then-Prince of Wales) which provides training, personal development, business start up support, mentoring, and advice.
+Since appearing at the first Prince's Trust's rock concert in 1982, which included a performance as part of singer Kate Bush's backing band, Collins has played at the event numerous times, most recently at the Royal Albert Hall in 2010.

 On 9 April 1989, Collins topped the bill at a benefit concert for the English comic actor Terry-Thomas at the Theatre Royal, Drury Lane, which raised over £75,000 for Terry-Thomas and Parkinson's UK.
 Collins supports animal rights and People for the Ethical Treatment of Animals (PETA).
 In 2005, he donated autographed drumsticks in support of PETA's campaign against Kentucky Fried Chicken.

 In February 2000, Collins and Cevey launched the Little Dreams Foundation, a non-profit organisation that aims to "...realise the dreams of children in the fields of sports and art" by providing future prodigies aged 4 to 16 years with financial, material, and mentoring support with the help of experts in various fields.
 Collins took the action after receiving letters from children asking him how they could break into the music industry.
 Mentors to the students who have benefited from his foundation include Tina Turner and Natalie Cole.
 In 2013 he visited Miami Beach, Florida, to promote the expansion of his foundation.

 Collins supports the South African charity Topsy Foundation, which provides relief services to some of South Africa's most under-resourced rural communities through a multi-faceted approach to the consequences of HIV/AIDS and extreme poverty.
 He donates all the royalties earned from his music sales in South Africa to the organisation.